 Net tangible book value dilution per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering, and the net tangible book value per share of our common stock immediately after completion of this offering.
-After giving effect to the sale of 4,500,000 shares of our common stock in this offering at the public offering price of \$10.00, and after deducting the underwriting discount and commissions and estimated offering expenses that we will pay, our net tangible book value as of March 31, 2011 would have been approximately \$53,802,203, or \$4.60 per share of common stock.
-This amount represents an immediate increase in net tangible book value of \$2.86 per share to existing stockholders and an immediate dilution of \$5.40 per share to purchasers of common stock in this offering.
+After giving effect to the sale of [•] shares of our common stock in this offering at an assumed public offering price of \$[•], and after deducting the underwriting discount and commissions and estimated offering expenses that we will pay, our net tangible book value as of March 31, 2011 would have been approximately \$[•] per share of common stock.
+This amount represents an immediate increase in net tangible book value of \$[•] per share to existing stockholders and an immediate dilution of \$[•] per share to purchasers of common stock in this offering.

-The following table illustrates the dilution: Public offering price per share \$ 10.00 Net tangible book value per share as of March 31, 2011 \$ 1.74 Increase in net tangible book value per share attributable to this offering \$ 2.86 Pro forma net tangible book value per share after this offering \$ 4.60 Dilution per share to new investors \$ 5.40
+The following table illustrates the dilution:

+Assumed public offering price per share \$ Net tangible book value per share as of March 31, 2011 \$ 1.74 Increase in net tangible book value per share attributable to this offering \$ Pro forma net tangible book value per share after this offering \$ Dilution per share to new investors \$